woggioni/rbcs/README.md

 because of GraalVM's [closed-world assumption](https://www.graalvm.org/latest/reference-manual/native-image/basics/#static-analysis), the native executable does not supports plugins, so it comes with all plugins embedded into it.

+> [!WARNING]
+> The native executable is built with `-march=skylake`, so it may fail with SIGILL on x86 CPUs that do not support
+> the full skylake instruction set (as a rule of thumb, older than 2015)

 ## Integration with build tools

 ### Use RBCS with Gradle